antononcube/RakuForPrediction-book/Articles/Streamlining-AI-vision-workflows.md

 my $wlRes = $wlProc.evaluate($cmd);
 ```

-    Trapped interrupt.
-Please restart the kernel to abort execution.

-    [got sigint on thread 11]
+    Null

-Following the function page of [`Chessboard`](https://resources.wolframcloud.com/PacletRepository/resources/Wolfram/Chess/ref/Chessboard.html) of the paclet ["Chess"](https://resources.wolframcloud.com/PacletRepository/resources/Wolfram/Chess/), let us make a Raku function that creates a chess board position image from FEN string.
+By following the function page of [`Chessboard`](https://resources.wolframcloud.com/PacletRepository/resources/Wolfram/Chess/ref/Chessboard.html) of the paclet ["Chess"](https://resources.wolframcloud.com/PacletRepository/resources/Wolfram/Chess/), let us make a Raku function that creates chess board position images from FEN strings.

 The steps of the Raku function are as follows:
 1. Using WE:
+   - Verify the WE-access object (Raku)

+   - Make the WL command (Raku)

-   - Make a WL graphics object corresponding to the FEN string
+   - Make a WL graphics object corresponding to the FEN string (WE)

-   - Export that object as PNG image
+   - Export that object as a PNG image fileMake a WL graphics object corresponding to the FEN string (WE)

 2. Import that image in the Raku REPL of the current Jupyter session